 AES currently carries a high level of debt, which can be a concern for investors and lenders alike.”
 And they “could face significant fines, litigation or reputational damage” but they believe “the company’s diversified portfolio of assets and geographical spread could help it withstand the impact of any localized economic or political disruption.” – SWOT Analysis: https://dcf.fm/blogs/blog/aes-swot-analysis

 The AES Corporation has applied to the Santa Fe County for a permit to build the Rancho Viejo Solar Project, a Utility-Scale solar and battery facility encompassing 688 – 1,000 acres (over one square mile).
 They plan to include 205,712 solar panels, and some 38, 40-foot battery containers housing over 570,000 lithium-ion battery cells to store over 141 megawatts of power.
 (We believe this is one of the largest battery facilities proposed so far in the state of New Mexico.)
 They also intend to erect a 2.5 mile, 50-foot high-voltage power line to a new 2-acre substation to connect into the PNM grid.
 According to their permit request, once the facility is built, there will be no personnel on site at this industrial installation.
-It will be monitored remotely. – For information about the hazards and concerns with this project, see Q&A.
+It will be monitored remotely. – For information about the hazards and concerns with this project, see our FAQ.

 In our direct meetings with both county and state officials, it was clear that AES had not informed them of their intended business plan.
 All those officials were under the impression that the “need” for these batteries was to just store the power from the solar panels, not to pull and push power on and off the PNM grid to maximize AES’ profits.